Puppet Showplace Core Staff

-Roxie has served as a puppetry instructor and coach at the Huntington Theatre Company, Company One, the Lyric Stage Company of Boston (IRNE award, Avenue Q), Wheelock Family Theater, New Repertory Theatre, Gloucester Stage Company, Boston College, Suffolk University, and Worcester State University.
-She has guest-taught puppetry classes at Harvard, Brown, Babson, and BC and has led all-ages workshops promoting puppetry literacy throughout the greater Boston area.
-She is a member of the Boston Area Guild of Puppetry and UNIMA-USA, and currently serves on the Board of Directors for Puppeteers of America.
-Roxie is a graduate of Harvard University (A.B. in Social Studies).
+In Boston, Roxie is a sought-after puppetry director and coach.
+She has worked at the Huntington Theatre Company, SpeakEasy Stage (Eliott Norton, Hand to God), Company One, the Lyric Stage Company of Boston (IRNE award, Avenue Q), Wheelock Family Theater, New Repertory Theatre, and Gloucester Stage Company.
+She has guest-taught puppetry classes at Harvard, Brown, Babson, Suffolk, and BC and has led all-ages workshops promoting puppetry skills and literacy throughout the greater Boston area.
+Roxie is a member of the Boston Area Guild of Puppetry and UNIMA-USA, and has served on the Board of Directors for Puppeteers of America and The Jim Henson Foundation.
+She is a graduate of Harvard University.

 Paul Watkins, Box Office Manager

-Paul has performed in different capacities at Puppet Showplace since moving to Boston from California in 2011, serving as Education Outreach Intern, Box Office Associate, and Assistant Box Office Manager before stepping into his current role.
-As a musician and composer, he has worked with up-and-coming puppet artists in the New England area to create music for puppet shows.
+Paul has performed in different capacities at Puppet Showplace since moving to Boston from California in 2011.
+He served as an Education Outreach Intern, Box Office Associate, and Assistant Box Office Manager before stepping into his current role.
+As a musician and composer, Paul has worked with up-and-coming puppet artists in the New England area to create music for various puppet shows.